Elections

 Applicants are asked to indicate whether or not they are Zambian citizens.
 After submitting their name, individuals are asked to provide key personal information, including their phone numbers, date of birth, level of education, and email addresses.
 Once all this information is provided, applicants are instead asked to share the link on WhatsApp to submit the application.

 Requiring users to share applications on WhatsApp is suspicious and common with phishing scams, where people’s personal information is accessed using false promises to lure them. a phishing scam when it's shared through emails or websites that impersonate trusted institutions, aiming to steal personal data or extract money through fake applications.
-If the same portal is promoted via text messages with suspicious links, it becomes a smishing scam; a type of phishing delivered by SMS.
+If the same portal is promoted via text messages with suspicious links, it becomes a smishing scam, a type of phishing delivered by SMS.
 In both cases, the goal is deception: to trick victims into submitting sensitive information, paying fake fees, or clicking harmful links.

-Centre for Young Leaders in Africa (CYLA) performed a Whois search to establish whether this application portal is registered by the Electoral Commission.
+Mzeziti Mwanza performed a Whois search to establish whether this application portal is registered by the Electoral Commission.
 However, the results show it is hosted by GitHub and registered in the United States.

 On the contrary, the genuine Electoral Commission website is registered in Zambia.
 This was verified through a domain search conducted on the 'Zambia WHOIS Service' page of the Zambia Information and Communications Technology Authority (ZICTA) website.